Maja-Jer/photo_sessions/README.md

 While this is currently a student project, the idea is to transform this site into a site that sells prints of my personal photos and prints of my friends' artwork

 i haven't been able to update the responsiveness on the smallest screens as the delivery banner overlays them, so that is something to be looked at a later stage.

-i haven't been able to implement return to homepage on md and small screens, i have tried to debug, I left the code to show the attempt

 # Information Architecture